pelzma/pelzma.github.io/index.md

 ## Profile
-Self-driven learner and experienced researcher in data science, machine learning, and architectural history.
-Organizer of research projects on topics in complex networks.
-Educated in machine learning theory and practice.
+Graduate student and self-driven learner with five years of programming experience, primarily in R and Python.
+Educated in theory and applications in machine learning, deep learning, computer vision, and natural language processing.
+Published researcher in data science and networks.
 Recognized for excellence in data visualization.
-Background in historical research, compiling primary source material and analyzing secondary sources resulting in several publications and reports prepared for government agencies.
+Extensive background in historical research projects, compiling and analyzing historical property data for submission to governmental agencies.

 ### Math and Data Science<br>
 #### Natural Language Processing